Rhymond/go-money/README.md

 To perform allocation operation use `Allocate()`.

-It lets split money by given ratios without losing pennies and as Split operations distributes leftover pennies amongst the parties with round-robin principle.
+It splits money using the given ratios without losing pennies and as Split operations distributes leftover pennies amongst the parties with round-robin principle.

 ```go
 pound := money.New(100, "GBP")